Hundreds of foreigners gathering in Hawke's Bay 'not sustainable' - Civil Defence

 By Anusha Bradley of RNZ

-An increasing number of stranded foreign nationals are looking for work in Hawke's Bay, despite the season, and civil defence says it is like "watching a slow train wreck".
+An increasing number of stranded foreign nationals are looking for work in Hawke's Bay, despite the season, and Civil Defence says it is like "watching a slow train wreck".

 Civil Defence Hawke's Bay had been providing emergency accommodation, food and clothing to dozens of foreign nationals over the last few months, Civil Defence controller Ian MacDonald said, and the situation was getting worse.